FIPS 140 Control 3.13.11 // 5 MIN READ

 Control 3.13.11 is the number one reason companies fail CMMC assessments.
 Here's what the distinction between "validated" and "compliant" actually means — and how to get it right.

-If you've spent any time preparing for a CMMC assessment, you've come across the phrase "FIPS compliant" on a vendor's datasheet.
+A FIPS-validated cryptographic module is a hardware or software encryption component that has been independently tested by a NIST-approved laboratory and issued a CMVP certificate number under FIPS 140-2 or FIPS 140-3.
+If you've spent any time preparing for a CMMC assessment under DFARS 252.204-7012, you've come across the phrase "FIPS compliant" on a vendor's datasheet.
 It sounds official.
 It might even appear next to a padlock icon and some copy about military-grade encryption.

 Here's the problem: "FIPS compliant" is not a thing.
 Not officially.
 And when your assessor asks you to prove your cryptography meets NIST SP 800-171 control 3.13.11, that datasheet won't save you.